 conformity assessment procedures

-administrative and documentation requirements

 notification and obligations of notified bodies

 Union market surveillance and border control

 Safeguard clause procedure

+Committee procedure

+The essential requirments have not been modified and therefore the substance of the harmonised standards for apparatus is not affected due to the new EMCD.

+The scope also remains the same, compared to the old EMCD.
+However, as the RED does not include fixed Telecommunication Terminal Equipment (TTE) in its scope, the EMCD applies to TTE placed on the EU market from 13th June 2016 on, except from TTE that intentionally emits and/or receives radio waves (which is radio equipment).

-The harmonised standards for apparatus will not change due to the application of the new EMCD.This Guide has been structured in a logical way suitable for users who need to ensure that their equipment complies with the EMCD.
+This Guide has been structured in a logical way suitable for users who need to ensure that their equipment complies with the EMCD.
 It is divided into the following Chapters:

 Scope: allows economic operators to quickly decide whether their equipment falls under the scope of the EMCD and if so, if it is apparatus or a fixed installation.